Thermal Comfort - Blown Air Heating Systems for Motor Vehicles

 Safety Recommendation

-We recommend fitment of Carbon Monoxide detectors where any nightheater is fitted in a vehicle.
-The combustion intake and exhaust must be fitted so as to draw air and exit exhaust gases to the fresh air atmosphere outside of any enclosed area.
-Do not run night heaters inside built up environments without suitable exhaust gas extraction equipment.
+The heater exhaust must be fitted so as to exit exhaust gases to the fresh air atmosphere outside of any enclosed area.

 Typical faults which may prevent heater operation.